ZeroDayArcade/HTML5_DOM-Based-XSS/README.md

 # DOM-Based XSS (Cross-Site Scripting) Demo
 A DOM-Based XSS (Cross-Site Scripting) demo to learn about how JavaScript and HTML injection work, and how to prevent them.
 This demo takes the form of a mock HTML5 Games website that has search functionality and in-game/platform currency.
 Use the querystring to see what kind of JavaScript you can inject into the page when serving it locally.

+Watch the <a href="https://www.youtube.com/watch?v=1YqPP-GYvf0">Video on this topic</a>

 <img width="1036" alt="Screen Shot 2023-10-24 at 3 58 30 PM" src="https://github.com/ZeroDayArcade/HTML5_DOM-Based-XSS/assets/141867962/52d4c2c4-dd04-4d31-8d1e-230015b9468a">